Sculptor97/my-portfolio/.github/README.md

 ## Customization

-You can customize these workflows by:
+You can customize this workflow by:
-- Adding more Node.js versions for testing
-- Including additional build steps
+- Adding custom build steps
-- Modifying deployment targets
+- Modifying deployment settings
-- Adding custom notifications
+- Adding custom domain configuration
 - Integrating with external services